Part of the Security audit

 What this check does

-SiteCurl checks whether your site loads over HTTPS and whether the SSL certificate is valid.
-It verifies that the certificate has not expired and that the connection is properly secured.
-Sites that fail this check show a browser warning that blocks most visitors from entering.
+SiteCurl checks if your site loads over HTTPS and if the SSL certificate is valid.
+It verifies that the certificate has not expired, that the domain name matches, and that the connection is secure.
+Sites that fail show a browser warning that stops most visitors from getting in.

 The check also looks for HSTS (HTTP Strict Transport Security), which forces browsers to always use HTTPS.
-Without HSTS, browsers may try the insecure HTTP version first, creating a window for attacks.
+Without HSTS, the first visit may go over plain HTTP before the redirect kicks in.
+That gap is enough for an attacker on the same network.

 Why it matters

-Browsers show a full-page warning for sites with invalid or expired SSL certificates.
-Most visitors will not click through that warning.
-An expired cert can take a working site to near-zero traffic in minutes.
+Browsers show a full-page warning for bad or expired certificates.
+Most visitors will not click past it.
+An expired cert can drop a working site to near-zero traffic in minutes.
+This is not a gradual decline.
+It is an immediate, total block for every visitor.

 How to fix it